mloumeau/Data-Structure-Tutorial/2-sets.md

 The result of myArray would be `[0, 1, 1, 2]`, as perhaps anticipated.

 However, the output for mySet would be `{0, 1, 2}`.
-Since python is so friendly, it will automatically get rid of repeats.
+Since Python is so friendly, it will automatically get rid of repeats.
 This can be very useful when converting a list or array into a set to find out how many unique elements are inside of the data structure.

 To cast a list/array into a set, we can do: